-Carrageenan is a common name for a family of gel-forming and viscosifying polysaccharides that are extracted from various species of seaweeds, especially red seaweed.
+Carrageenan is a common name for a family of gel-forming and viscosifying polysaccharides which are extracted from various species of seaweeds, especially red seaweed.

-What these plants have in common is that they contain carrageenan, a polysaccharide with viscosity & jellifying characteristics.
-It is made up of cellulose and sulfated polygalactan with 15% to 40% of ester-sulfate content.
-It has off-white to brown appearance and is commercially available in powdered form.
-It is also known as 'seaweed flour' or 'Irish moss'.
-What is confusing and even misleading is when the extract bears the same name as the whole plant while having the opposite effects om health!
-But the extract IS NOT the whole plant, and the effects on the human digestive system have suffered negative press.
+What these plants have in common is that they contain carrageenan, a polysaccharide with viscosity & jelly-like characteristics.
+Carageenan is made up of cellulose and sulfated polygalactan with 15% to 40% of ester-sulfate content.
+Carageenan has an off-white to brown appearance and is commercially available in powdered form, also sometimes referred to as ‘seaweed flour’.
+Different grades are produced with different processes and as a result, final products can differ in their chemical structure and properties, and therefore have different uses or applications.

-A variety of compounds of commercial interest in three different grades: Iota (ι), kappa (κ), and lambda (λ).
-These are largely used as a gelling agent in the food and beverages industry.
-It has obtained approval from the European Union as a food additive with E-number E407 and is primarily used in industries such as pet food, meat & processed food, dairy products, air fresheners, pharmaceuticals, beverages, and others.
-Dairy products are the largest application segment of the carrageenan gum market as it prevents separation of fat from protein.
-It is used as a substitute for gelatin jellies in water-based foods.
+There is commercial interest in the compounds of three different grades: Iota (ι), kappa (κ), and lambda (λ).
+These are largely used as gelling agents in the food and beverage industry.
+Carageenan (the extract) obtained approval from the European Union as a food additive with E-number E407 and is primarily used in pet food, meat & processed food, dairy, air fresheners, pharmaceutical and beverage industries.
+The dairy industry also uses carrageenan gum because it prevents the separation of fat from protein so is a great substitute for gelatin jellies in water-based foods.

-Because Carrageenan gum is obtained from seaweed it has never been suspected of haaving a negative effect on health.
+Because Carrageenan gum is obtained from seaweed it has never been suspected of having a negative effect on health.
 However, rising concern over gastrointestinal and inflammatory disorders among consumers has significantly hampered the carrageenan market.
-Read about the controversy.
+Read more about the controversy.